greeshma0906/Multi-Core-Processor-/README.md

 We have added a two level Cache and modified the secong replacement policy from FIFO to Random Replacement POlicy

+Date:10-05-2024

+We decided to add a two level cache.

 Date:10-04-2024

 Members: Greeshma, Snehitha